TTNRT/docswebsite/views/ttgit/bringlocalfolder.md

 layout: "website.njk"
 ---

-# Bring a local folder to remote repo

 This page will discuss on how to add your local folder to your remote Git repo from TTGit.
 For this to work you should have the following:

 * A repository on TTGit